tmtsoftware/csw/docs/src/main/services/database.md

  `movie_2` and `2` from the example are bound to the dynamic parameters of these generated prepared statements.
 * As prepared statements provide safety against SQL injection, it is recommended to use prepared statements instead of static SQL statements whenever there is a need to dynamically bind values.
-* In the above example, two insert statements are batched together and sent to postgres server in a single call.
+* In the above example, two insert statements are batched together and sent to PostgreSQL server in a single call.
  `executeBatchAsync/executeBatch` maps to batch statements underneath at JDBC layer.

 @@@

-### Select
+#### Select

 To select data from table, use the DSLContext as follows: